Smasher666x/MythicPlus/Data/Client/README.md

 # MythicPlus Client Setup

-To make the `MythicPlus` addon work correctly, users have three choices:
+To make the `MythicPlus` features work correctly, you must use a custom patch file for your WoW client.
+Addons alone cannot provide all required functionality.

 ## 1. Use the Provided Patch File